 “I value the unique and diverse reasons by which you find yourself in the therapist’s office.
 Working together, we can develop the understanding and perspective needed to meet the challenges you face and develop solutions unique to what you want and need from life.”

-My office is located in Downtown Vancouver.
-It is in the historic Arts Building, on the same block as the Syrup Trap, the Magenta Theater, and the Source Climbing Center.
-The landmark Kiggins Theater, Fort Vancouver, and Esther Short Park with its popular Vancouver Farmer’s Market are only a few minutes away.
-Just off the I-5 Interstate Bridge and Highway 14, the office is easy to reach from North Portland (Kenton, St. Johns, Hayden Island, Bridgeton, East Columbia, Piedmont, Portsmouth, University Park, Arbor Lodge), and all parts of Clark County, WA (Vancouver, Camas, Battle Ground, Washougal, Ridgefield).
+My office is located on the National Historic Fort Vancouver Site, just off the I-5 Interstate Bridge and Highway 14, the office is easy to reach from North Portland (Kenton, St. Johns, Hayden Island, Bridgeton, East Columbia, Piedmont, Portsmouth, University Park, Arbor Lodge), and all parts of Clark County, WA (Vancouver, Camas, Battle Ground, Washougal, Ridgefield).